azurecitadel/azurecitadel.github.io/labs/kubernetes/part4.md

 kubectl apply -f data-api.deploy.yaml
 ```

-This will tell Kubernetes to do an update to the existing deployment, it will kill off the old pod(s) and create new one(s) with the updated connection string set.
+The use of `kubectl apply` tells Kubernetes to perform an update to the existing deployment, it will kill off the old pod(s) and create new one(s) with the updated connection string set.
 Check the status as before, and the logs of the pod with:
 ```
 kubectl logs -l app=data-api
 ```

 ## Create Service for Data API
-Next create a service for our Smilr app Data API database.
-This service we do want to access outside of the cluster, so we use type `LoadBalancer`.
+Next create a service for our Smilr Data API.
+This service we do want to access outside of the cluster (as the Smilr client app communicates with it), so we use type `LoadBalancer`.
 A LoadBalancer in Kubernetes provides an external public IP address with load balanced access to each of the pods in the service.
 A Kubernetes LoadBalancer is actually instantiated by the cloud provider where the cluster resides, in our case Azure - but all of this is handled automatically for us

 Create a new file called **data-api.svc.yaml** and paste the following YAML contents, save the file then run `kubectl apply -f data-api.svc.yaml`
 ```yaml